-- Passes to the health suite must be obtained from the student's subject teacher. - Students are not permitted to report to the nurse's office between classes unless there is an absolute emergency. - Any medication to be administered during the school day should be taken to the nurse's office upon arriving to school. - Students are not to call home to be excused because of an illness.
+- Passes to the health suite must be obtained from the student's subject teacher. - Students are not permitted to report to the nurse's office between classes unless there is an absolute emergency. - Any medication to be administered during the school day should be taken to the nurse's office upon arriving to school.
+Medications must be in containers with patient's name or as dispensed by the pharmacy as indicated.
+If over the counter, a note from a parent/guardian must accompany the product and be in the OCT manufacturer's container. - Students are not to call home to be excused because of an illness.
 The nurse and the administration are the only individuals authorized to send sick students home.